Introducing Solids and Texture

 What's On The Menu?

-Carbohydrates get a bad rap in our culture, and processed foods certainly have a downside, but a growing, rolling, bouncing (and soon to be crawling, walking, running) baby needs to have some glycogen stores.
+Carbohydrates get a bad rap in our culture, and processed foods certainly have a downside, but a growing, rolling, bouncing (and soon to be crawling, walking, running) baby needs to have some glycogen stores from complex carbohydrates.
 So if you prefer to make your own oatmeal or quinoa or brown rice stew, that’s ok – but please don’t feel like carbs are bad for children across the board.
 Fruits and veggies are amazing for kids, but they won’t give them enough energy and muscle.

 After 7-10 days of cereal, try offering a vegetable.
-You can boil and puree the vegetable yourself, or just buy it in a jar.
+You can boil and puree the vegetable yourself, or just buy it from a trusted source.
 Organic is always a nice option, but that’s up to you (and your wallet!).
 You can add some milk to the puree if it seems too thick, but I wouldn’t add any salt or sugar (seasoning can indeed come later, but start off keeping it simple).

-Start with squash or sweet potato, then try carrots – don’t stress if her skin looks more orange after a lot of carrots! – and eventually peas and beans.
+Start with squash or sweet potato, then try carrots – don’t stress if her skin looks more orange after a lot of carrots! – and eventually mushy peas and beans.
 Fruits are generally sweeter and therefore rarely refused, so establish a taste for the vegetables first.
 The first fruits should be applesauce, bananas, and mushy pears.
+There are many other safe options, but foods that are hard, such as cucumber or apples just aren’t safe at all, and even foods like a whole banana or mango piece could block the airway, so avoid choking at all costs.

 Give each new food for three days on its own or with other established foods, so you can observe for allergic reactions.
-This could be hives (swollen red blotches), significant diarrhea or, in the worst cases, respiratory distress.
+This could be hives (swollen red blotches) all over, swollen tongue, in the worst cases, respiratory distress.
 The highest allergenic foods are milk, soy, wheat, nuts, egg, and shellfish.
 Although anything is possible, most kids are not allergic to fruits or veggies, so if you do see small red dots on the mouth after introducing them, this may just be a skin irritation or food sensitivity, and will rarely lead to anything significant.
-Video/telehealth is available any day to review any potential rash or reaction after a food or to go over in more detail a plan of attack!
+Video/telehealth same day visits are available any day to review any potential rash or reaction after a food or to go over in more detail a plan of attack!
 As you add new foods, you can keep giving the already established foods at other times in the day.

 We tend to have three big meals a day, with a few snacks in between, and older kids will follow your routine.
 The first few weeks are just an introduction to accepting texture, and it’s really ok to play around with different mixtures.
 By 7 or 8 months old, your child should be having three meals, or offerings a day, in addition to breast milk or formula.